IPSC Best Practices

 - ISO (International Standards Organization) 27002: Code of Practice for Information Security:

 - CoBIT Executive Summary

 - PCI DSS (Payment Card Industry Data Security Standards)

 - HIPAA (Health Insurance Portability and Accountability Act)

 - FISMA (Federal Information Security Management Act) Overview

 - FIPS (Federal Information Processing Standards) Publications

-- FIPS 140-1: Framework for Cryptographic Standards
+- FIPS 140-2: Security Requirements for Cryptographic Modules

 - HR 2221: Data Accountability and Trust Act (summary):